A Few Things From Japan – Rediscovering Traditions (1969-2000)

 Toshi Ichiyanagi – Electric Chant

-the second scene of Toshi Ichiyanagi’s opera From The Works Of Tadanori Yokoo, dedicated to the artist’s poster art depicting aspects of Japanese culture; here, electronic sounds are used as backdrop for praising the Tenno (1969, Bridge)
+The second scene from Toshi Ichiyanagi’s opera From The Works Of Tadanori Yokoo, which is dedicated to the artist’s poster art depicting aspects of Japanese culture; here, electronic sounds are used as a backdrop for the worship of the Tenno.
+(1969, Bridge)

 Eitetsu Hayashi – Cosmos

-Japan’s national instrument koto being played along with the Korean gayageum and a piano (1983, Victor)
+Japan’s national instrument, the koto, is being played along with the Korean gayageum and a piano.
+(1983, Victor)

 Geinoh Yamashirogumi – Doll’s Polyphony